ChenHungWu/ML2019SPRING/hw6/README.md

-# This is hw6  of Machine Learning - Malicious Comments Identification
+# HW6 of Machine Learning - Malicious Comments Identification
 * Ranked 20 place in class

 Task: use **word embedding** and **RNN** to identify whether the message in DCARD is malicious